Interacting Quantum Observables: Categorical Algebra and Diagrammatics: Vector bases and state bases of observables

-and two vector bases (or two observables) are \em mutually unbiased \em if each vector (or state) in one of these vector bases (or observables) is unbiased relative to the other vector basis (or observable). \end{definition}
+In particular, when ${\cal H}=\mathbb{C}^D$ then $\sizeof{\innp{v_i}{\psi}} = 1/\sqrt{D}$\, for all $i$.
+Two vector bases (or two observables) are \emph{complementary} (or \emph{mutually unbiased}) if each vector (or state) in one of these vector bases (or observables) is unbiased relative to the other vector basis (or observable). \end{definition}